Evolution (C736)

 Adaptive radiation

-Adaptive radiation involves rapid diversification of a single ancestral species into multiple forms to exploit different ecological niches.
-It describes diversification, not independent convergence of unrelated species.
+Adaptive radiation describes the rapid diversification of a single ancestral species into multiple forms to exploit different ecological niches.
+While host plant shifts can contribute to diversification, the question focuses on speciation type, making adaptive radiation too broad and not the precise mechanism.

 -